New services related to the pandemic offered by Business Espoo

 The coronavirus pandemic has caused major challenges for businesses and the experts of Business Espoo are here to help you.

 We can tell you about opportunities to get support and help you find solutions.
 If necessary, we can refer you to the legal and financial experts in our network.
 For now, Business Espoo serves entrepreneurs and companies remotely and by phone.
-Our chatbot Bertta serves you on our website.
-Bertta can answer companies’ general-level questions about matters such as internationalisation, training and recruitments.

 You can book an hour-long remote appointment with the business advisor of your choice for personal brainstorming and advice.
 We can tell you about different sources of support, help you find information and work on solutions.
 Use our handy online booking system to book an appointment, and we will email you a link to a meeting.
 Alternatively, we can also talk with you on the phone.
 Book an appointment with a business expert(external link).